eekcoopuw/jobmon/docsource/architecture/deployment_units.rst

 ``wfr.update_status("E")``

-1. The update_status function constructs the **/swarm/workflow_run/<workflow_run_id>/update_status** route,
+1. The update_status function constructs a message to the route route ``/swarm/workflow_run/<workflow_run_id>/update_status``
-   which is sent by the ``requester`` Python package within the client to the configured IP address.
+#.
+The ``requester`` Python package within the client sends it to a configured IP address owned by Metallb.
-2. Metallb  sends the request to Traefik
+#.
+Metallb  sends the request to Traefik
-3. The traefik controller routes the request to the next jobmon-server container
+#.
+The Traefik controller routes the request to the next jobmon-server container
+#.
+Nginx within the container (part of the tiangolo base image) passes it to uWSGI
+#. uWSGI, running inside the container, assigns a worker-thread to handle the request.
    a.
-If all containers are at high capacity, a new container is created (within a separate flow).

-4. Nginx within the container (part of the tiangolo base image) passes it to uWSGI

-5. uWSGI, running inside the container, assigns a worker-thread to handle the request.

-  a.
-The main process either assigns a worker to the request, or instantiates a new worker process to handle the request.
+The main process either assigns a worker to the request, or instantiates a new worker process to handle the request if load
+      is high within the container.

-6. The requested arrives at PythonFlask
+#.
+The requested arrives at Python-Flask
-7. (FInally) Flask calls the actual Jobmon code to handle the request.
+#.
+(Finally) Flask calls the actual Jobmon code to handle the request.
-8. the returned data is sent back to the main process.
+#.
+The response data is sent back to the main process.
-9. The main process sends the returned data back to the client application.
+#.
+The main process sends the returned data back to the client application.

+Kubernetes is asynchronously scaling the number of pods up and down.

 Performance Monitoring
 ======================